Frequently Asked Questions

 Q: Can I come get my loved one?

 A: Your loved one’s health and safety is at greater risk outside of our community because of the tight restrictions we have implemented in light of this unprecedented pandemic.
-Ultimately, it’s your choice if you would like to pick up your loved one, but they will not be permitted to return until the Department of Health deems the situation to be safe.
+Ultimately, it’s your choice if you would like to pick up your loved one, but they will be subject to a 14-day quarantine period upon return.

 Q: How can I provide additional supplies my loved one may need?